agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 there with some special skill or experience, like after an MBA and some consulting experience.

-Based on if I take Data Science or Software Engineering, accompanying them with Finance looks like a nice way to pursue FCC.
+Based on if I take DS or Software Engineering, accompanying them with Finance looks like a nice way to pursue FCC.
 I will check the feasibility while applying for jobs.
 Think Tanks or getting into Policy look quite far-fetched.
 I don't know where to